datatrigger/datatrigger/content/post/asymmetric_loss.md

 Recall that the point of all this is to drive the model towards underestimation, without loosing accuracy if possible.
 The linear-exponential loss is asymmetric (--> underestimation) but still aims at achieving 0 error (--> accuracy).
 These two characteristics appear to make this loss successful in that matter.

 What if, instead of implementing this complicated custom loss, we just lowered the predictions by a fixed quantity?
-On the basis that the squared-loss errors average to 0 on the test set, we could just subtract \\$100 to every prediction to achieve on overall underprediction of \\$100, on average.
-Now, we are doing underestimation without aiming at the actual price, but aiming at a -\\$100 error, on average.
+On the basis that the squared-loss errors average to 0 on the test set, we could just subtract 100 dollars to every prediction to achieve on overall underprediction of 100 dollars, on average.
+Now, we are doing underestimation without aiming at the actual price, but aiming at a minus-100-dollar error, on average.
 That is why I call such a loss a *decentered* squared error loss.

 Below are the RMSEs of both losses (linear-exponential/decentered squared) when they achieve the same mean error.
-For instance, when both losses are adjusted to yield a -\\$100 average underestimation on the test set, the linear-exponential loss' RMSE is about \\$695, whereas the decentered loss' RMSE is about \\$721.
+For instance, when both losses are adjusted to yield a 100 dollars average underestimation on the test set, the linear-exponential loss' RMSE is about 695 dollars, whereas the decentered loss' RMSE is about 721 dollars.

 ![decentered_squared_rmse](/res/asymmetric_loss/decentered_squared_rmse.png)